-Commodity trading would be administered by AEMO as the exchange operator.
-While the nature of trading would be considerably different in the Southern Hub compared to now, as with the current DWGM, AEMO (as the exchange operator) would be responsible for matching bids with offers, and facilitating the settlement process.
+Commodity trading both on the day and ahead of the day would be administered through the same trading mechanism by AEMO as the exchange operator.
+The nature of trading would be considerably different in the target model compared to the current DWGM, but would be similar to the forward exchange introduced as part of the AEMC's short term recommendations.
+As with the current DWGM and under the short term recommendations, under the target model AEMO (as the exchange operator) would be responsible for matching bids with offers, and facilitating the settlement process.